prodgang/bookofprimes/_sources/words/prod/latt.md

 In the forwards direction, assume that $x$ is shallow.
 Then identify $x$ with the set of primes $\{p_1, ..., p_k\}$ such that $x_i = []$ (since $x$ is shallow, all other $x_j$ are $0$).
 Then every $y \sqsubseteq x$ corresponds to a subset of $\{p_1, ..., p_k\}$.
 Since the lattice of subsets is a Boolean algebra, so is the lattice $\downarrow x$.

 In the other direction, suppose that $x = [x_1, ..., x_n]$ is not shallow.
 Without loss of generality, we can assume $x_1$ is strictly greater than $[]$.
-Thus $[[]]$ is an element of the lattice strictly less than $[x_1]$.
+Thus we have an increasing chain $[[]] \sqsubset [x_1] \sqsubseteq x$.

 Consider $\lnot [[]] = [[]] \to []$.
 By definition, $[[]] \sqcap \lnot [[]] = []$ and so $\lnot [[]] = [0, y_2, ..., y_n]$ for some $y_i$.
 But that means $[[]] \sqcup \lnot [[]] = [[], y_2, ..., y_n] \sqsubset [x_1, y_2, ..., y_n] \sqsubseteq x$.
 Therefore $[[]] \sqcup \lnot [[]] \neq x$, so $\downarrow x$ is not a Boolean algebra.
 ```

 Reassuringly, the same dichotomy happens in the [divisibility lattice](https://en.wikipedia.org/wiki/Division_lattice) for numbers that are *square-free* (which I regrettably only learnt after struggling on this for ages).
 The lattices of shallow prods are identical to those of square-free numbers which are both basically identical to subset lattices.
 So all of the interesting differences are amongst Heyting algebras.
-If I understand them better, that's where I would look next.
+If I understood them better, that's where I would look next.

 That's it. {prf:ref}`shallowbool` gets us to the top of the [map](latt-map).
 I don't really know where else to go, so I leave it up to you.
 See the [next section](sections:post:next) for some vague suggestions.